marcusvas/nodejs-sample/README.md

 baconpress
 ==========

-A MVC framework with Node.js + Express.js
+A template project that works with Node.js + Express.js